Loading

 • Maintain and update lists to include Key Donors, Donor parking list and Hall of Fame list.

-• Promote a strong, positive, and professional atmosphere consistent with the mission of Seattle University, Department of Athletics, Western Athletic Conference and NCAA.
+• Promote a strong, positive, and professional atmosphere consistent with the mission of Seattle University, Department of Athletics, West Coast Conference and NCAA.

 This position is closely linked to the Seattle University MBA-SEM Program.
 Applicants for this position should already have applied or simultaneously submit an application to the program for consideration.